As personal Trainers, we love our jobs and

 When it should be regular.
 Fitness is a lifestyle and it should become part of your daily routine.

 I’m all for people posting their workouts online and being proud of their fitness goals etc. BUT people want trophies for being in shape or going to the gym.
 You should want to be healthy.
 It SHOULD be part of your daily routine.
 It’s almost like so did you post a status about going to the bathroom today too?

-Autumn is a "personal trainer in training", who lives in sunny south Florida with her family.
-She loves watching (obsessing over) soccer, a good yoga sesh, cuddling with her boyfriend and a warm cup of tea and treating myself to bacon maple frosted donuts every once in awhile.
+Autumn is a “personal trainer in training”, who lives in sunny south Florida with her family.
+She loves watching (obsessing over) soccer, a good yoga sesh, and a warm cup of tea and treating myself to bacon maple frosted donuts every once in awhile.

 “I’ve always had a passion for health and fitness and I’ve also had my share of bumps and struggles with it was well.
 After years of bombarding myself with comparisons, bouncing from diet to diet and obsessing over how slim I needed to be, I had an epiphany thanks to Iskra Lawrence.
 No, I don’t know her personally (it’s on my bucket list).
 But after seeing how beautiful and happy she was with her body, I finally realized that I was enough and my body deserved to be loved and properly taken care of.

 When I finally started to embrace my body for what it is and started to set goals that would nurture and sustain it, I realized that a ton of women still hadn’t had that epiphany yet and it crushed me.